georgemitenkov/community-detection/README.md

 - [x] **Randomization and maximizing**

       In order to obtain better results, the vertices selection is randomized.
 This gives a significant increase in Q (around 0.2-0.3 for some graphs).
-Also, the algorithm was executed a fixed number of times.
+Also, the algorithm is executed a fixed number of times.
 Therefore, we are able to pick the best result from the randomly formed partitions.

 - [ ] **Style**